Dom Young

-He previously played for the Huddersfield Giants in the Super League.
+He previously played for the Huddersfield Giants in the Super League, and the Newcastle Knights in the NRL.

 Background

-Young was born in Wakefield, West Yorkshire, England in the United Kingdom and is of Jamaican descent.
+Young was born in Dewsbury, in West Yorkshire, England, and is of Jamaican descent.
 He is a product of the Huddersfield Giants academy system.

-His brother Alex Young plays for Workington Town and Jamaica at international level.
+His brother Alex Young plays for Sydney Roosters in the NRL and Jamaica at international level.

 Playing career

 2019

 In round 18 of the Super League XXIV season, Young made his Super League debut for Huddersfield against St. Helens at the age of 17.

 2020

 On 7 August, it was announced that Young had signed a three-year contract with Australian side, Newcastle Knights in the National Rugby League starting in 2021.

 2021

 In round 3 of the 2021 season, Young made his NRL debut for the Knights against the Wests Tigers, playing in the centres as a replacement for the injured Bradman Best.
 Young made a total of six appearances for Newcastle in the 2021 NRL season scoring four tries.

-He was set to represent Jamaica at the 2021 Rugby League World Cup however the tournament was postponed due to the Covid-19 pandemic.
+He was set to represent Jamaica at the 2021 Rugby League World Cup however the tournament was postponed due to the COVID-19 pandemic.